 Four hours pass and dishes are still coming, but despite the amount we’ve consumed, nobody feels uncomfortably stuffed.
 Of the 16 items on the menu, two are aperitifs eaten in one bite, one is a handful of whisky gums, and the last is a lolly bag to take home.

-I don’t eat again that day, and think twice about having breakfast the next morning.
+I don’t eat again that day, and think twice about having any breakfast the next morning.
 Not because it wouldn’t have been possible to eat any more, but because I wanted to prolong the holiday from the world of everyday, attainable food as long as possible.
 The Fat Duck might have transformed our understanding of food on a global level, but once you’ve experienced the real thing, you realise they’re playing on a different field to the rest of us.
-And you know you’ll never run on to that field again.
+And you know you’ll never run on to it again.

 Broadsheet dined as a guest of The Fat Duck.